Increased H-1B and I-9 scrutiny means greater risk for your business.

 While some site visits are announced in advance, by law, representatives from USCIS’ Fraud Detection and National Security (FDNS) can arrive unannounced at any worksite listed on the H-1B or L-1 petition.
 Individuals normally responsible for the company’s visitor intake should be made aware of the specific procedures for FDNS site visits.
 There should be a defined protocol and a list of individuals who should be contacted to handle an FDNS site visit.

-Download our guide on how to prepare your organization for USCIS site visits, including protocol for front-desk staff and foreign national employees.
+Download our step-by-step guide on how to prepare a defined protocol for your organization.

 What is a Form I-9 audit?